tbarn/new-website/pages/for-hire.md

 - Redesigned a documentation sidebar into an action-based design to increase the discoverability of the documentation, including rearchitecting the organization of more than 100 documentation pages
 - Developed various framework and language-specific outreach strategies to target specific developer audiences

 I know this is a long list, and it is only part of the activities I have experience with and enjoy.
-I'm happy to deep dive into specific activities and talk about the others if you are interested!
+I'm happy to dive deep into specific activities and discuss the others if you are interested!

 ## Examples of my work